MiniMax M2.7

 What we like

-- +~10B active params during inference (out of 230B) means fast and cheap to run
+- +Sparse MoE design: ~10B active params during inference means fast and cheap to run despite 229B total

-- +Native agentic and tool-use training -- not bolted on
+- +Native agentic and tool-use training -- positioned as a 'self-evolving agent model'

 - +Per-layer QK-Norm + full-attention blocks make long-context stable